AhmedMohamed365/SuperMarketAnalyzer/README.md

 ## Features

 - Video upload through a web interface
+- Define region of interset and threshold for people waiting in same place.
 - Real-time object detection using YOLOv8
 - Object tracking across frames
-- Live visualization of detection results
+- Live visualization of detection results throug websockets
 - Modern and responsive UI

 ## Prerequisites